Landed gentry: Landed gentry and nobility

-Burke's Landed Gentry and Burke's Peerage
+Burke's Landed Gentry

 In the 18th and 19th centuries, the names and families of those with titles (specifically peers and baronets, less often including those with the non-hereditary title of knight) were often listed in books or manuals known as "Peerages", "Baronetages", or combinations of these categories, such as the "Peerage, Baronetage, Knightage, and Companionage".
 As well as listing genealogical information, these books often also included details of the right of a given family to a coat of arms.
 They were comparable to the Almanach de Gotha in continental Europe.
-Novelist Jane Austen, whose family were not quite members of the landed gentry class, summarised the appeal of these works, particularly for those included in them:

-Equally wryly, Oscar Wilde referred to the Peerage as "the best thing in fiction the English have ever done".

 In the 1830s, one peerage publisher, John Burke, expanded his market and his readership by publishing a similar volume for people without titles, which was called A Genealogical and Heraldic History of the Commoners of Great Britain and Ireland, enjoying territorial possessions or high official rank, popularly known as Burke's Commoners.
 Burke's Commoners was published in four volumes from 1833 to 1838.
 Subsequent editions were re-titled A Genealogical and Heraldic History of the Landed Gentry; or, Commons of Great Britain and Ireland or Burke's Landed Gentry.

-Burke's Landed Gentry continued to appear at regular intervals throughout the 19th and 20th centuries, driven, in the 19th century, principally by the energy and readable style of the founder's son and successor as editor, Sir John Bernard Burke (who generally favoured the romantic and picturesque in genealogy over the mundane, or strictly correct).

-A review of the 1952 edition in Time noted: